-Here’s how the publisher describes Atlantis: The Second Age:
+Here’s how publisher Khepera Publishing describes Atlantis: The Second Age:

 Atlantis is a sword and sorcery game inspired by the works of Fritz Lieber, Michael Moorcock, Robert E. Howard, and Clark Ashton Smith.
 Atlantis; a strange, wondrous and sometimes horrific antediluvian age where heroes survive by their wits, courage, and strong sword arms.

 What Fans Love About Atlantis: The Second Age

 - A Well-Developed World – A change of pace from standard Eurocentric fantasy, Atlantis provides a rich setting that mixes Bronze Age culture with powerful magic and 13 playable races.

 - Emphasis on Swashbuckling – Atlantis favors adventures in which cunning, guile, and swift decisionmaking are paramount.